OCA/l10n-netherlands/l10n_nl_banks/README.rst

 Dutch Banks
 ================

-This module will import all Dutch bans with the BIC code
+This module will import all Dutch banks with the BIC code

 Installation
 ============